citation-style-language/documentation/variants/citeproc-js-csl.rst

-    of the court/division information as a unitary key in the Abbreviations mechanism, rendering the elements as a unit where the full string is recognized as a single key, and as separate subunits only are recognized.
+    of the court/division information as a unitary key in the Abbreviations mechanism, rendering the elements as a unit where the full string is recognized as a single key, and as separate subunits when they are recognized individually.
+    Some changes in the processor will be needed to make this work, but it's very doable.

 Extend implicit logic in parallel cite rendering
     To suppress court and subdivision details where they